-Wedding welcome gifts are such a thoughtful idea and particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.
+A wedding welcome gift is such a thoughtful idea.
+Particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.

-I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that will be sure to go down a storm.
+I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that your guests will adore.

 What To Include

-Food: A selection of small snacks will always go down a treat with your guests.
-For an extra special touch, why not include some snacks that are local to the area you are getting married in.
+- Food: A selection of small snacks will always go down a treat with your guests.
+For an extra special touch, include some snacks that are local to the area you are getting married in.

-Water: It’s so important to provide your guests with plenty of water throughout your festivities – more hydrated = more dancing!
+- Water: It’s so important to provide your guests with plenty of water throughout your festivities.

-A hangover kit: After they’ve spent the night cutting shapes on the dance floor, your guests will definitely be grateful for a little TLC the morning after your wedding.
+- A hangover kit: After a night on the dance floor, your guests will definitely be grateful for a little TLC the morning after your wedding.
 Include a small package of tissues, plasters, painkillers and any other little touches.

-A itinerary: Drum up your guests’ excitement for your wedding day by including an itinerary of the activities and events you have planned.
-This is especially a good idea if you are having a weekend wedding and several days of celebrating!
+- A itinerary: Drum up excitement for the wedding weekend by including an itinerary of the activities and events you have planned.

 Image via Oh So Beautiful Paper

-Give yourself plenty of time: Frantically piecing together gift boxes is not what you want to be doing 2 days before your wedding!
-Enlist some bridesmaids to help you put everything together with plenty of time to spare.
+- Give yourself plenty of time: Frantically piecing together gift boxes is not what you want to be doing 2 days before your wedding!
+Source your welcome gifts from a company that will assemble them for you, or prepare them well in advance.

 - Think about where you want your guests to find their welcome package: A box or basket would be lovely to have in guests rooms as they arrive, or keep everything in a tote bag for your guests to find over their chair at your rehearsal dinner.